Hyperbolic surface subgroups of one-ended doubles of free groups: Proof of Theorem

 We may now assume that either $D$ has no short cycles, or $D$ has no short B-B path.

 (Case 1) Suppose that $D$ has no short cycles.
-The subgraph of $D$ consisting of all components other than short B-B paths can be partitioned into good subgraphs $P_1$, $P_2$, $\ldots$, $P_k$ of type (5), (6), or (7), because the number of R-B paths is equal to the number of B-R paths.
-We claim that short B-B paths can be assigned to those subgraphs while maintaining each $P_i$ to be good.
-Suppose that $P_i$ has $2b_i$ blue vertices and $2n_i=|V(P_i)|$.
+The subgraph of $D$ consisting of all components other than short B-B paths can be partitioned into calm subgraphs $P_1$, $P_2$, $\ldots$, $P_k$ of type (5), (6), or (7), because the number of R-B paths is equal to the number of B-R paths.
+We claim that short B-B paths can be assigned to those subgraphs while maintaining each $P_i$ to be calm.
+Suppose that $P_i$ has $2b_i$ blue vertices and $2n_i=\abs{V(P_i)}$.
 Notice that $b_i$ and $n_i$ are integers.
 Let $x$ be the number of short B-B paths in $D$.
-Since $D$ is good, $2(2x+\sum_{i=1}^k 2b_i) \le \sum_{i=1}^k 2n_i+2x$ and therefore $x\le \sum_{i=1}^k (n_i-2b_i)$.
-Each $P_i$ can afford to have $n_i-2b_i$ short B-B paths to be good.
+Since $D$ is calm, $2(2x+\sum_{i=1}^k 2b_i) \le \sum_{i=1}^k 2n_i+2x$ and therefore $x\le \sum_{i=1}^k (n_i-2b_i)$.
+Each $P_i$ can afford to have $n_i-2b_i$ short B-B paths to be calm.
 Overall all $P_1,\ldots,P_k$ can afford $\sum_{i=1}^k (n_i-2b_i)$ short B-B paths; thus consuming all short B-B paths.
 This proves the claim.

 (Case 2) Suppose $D$ has short cycles but has no short B-B paths.
 If $D$ has at least two short cycles, then we can take all short cycles as a subgraph of type (4) and the subgraph of $D$ consisting of all components other than short cycles can be decomposed into subgraphs, each of which is type (5), (6), or (7).